-After a user qualifies for an experience, they receive action content that consists of various changes, insertions, and the removal of content on the page.
+After a customer qualifies for an experience, they receive action content that consists of various changes, insertions, and the removal of content on the page.
 Most actions have an optional input to include "global" CSS styles.
-The optional input may look like this in Action Builder or on the Experience setup page.
+The optional input may appear both in Action Builder or in an action template when you're configuring the WHAT settings of a Web experience.

 Retracks and Dynamic Content